FBoucher/stream-projects/Streams/2019-07-22-Blazor-Docker-Azure-Storage.md

 Summary
 -------

-In this session, Frank is
+In this short session, Frank is creating a simple Blazor App to read images from an Azure Storage.
+The particularity is that the .Net SDK is running from inside a Docker container, on a Linux machine.
+And things are going great!

 Replay
 ------